Support Centre

 1.1.
 Key acts, regulations, directives, bills

-On November 9, 2018, the National Assembly of the Republic of Serbia ('the National Assembly') adopted the Law.
+On November 9, 2018, the National Assembly of the Republic of Serbia (the National Assembly) adopted the Law.
 The Law entered into force on November 21, 2018, but its application started nine months from the date of its entry into force, i.e. on August 21, 2019.
 During this period, certain relevant by-laws have been adopted, as mentioned below.

-In addition, Serbian data protection legislation includes the following by-laws:
+Serbian data protection legislation includes the following by-laws:

 • Rulebook on the Manner of Prior Review of Personal Data Processing (Official Gazette of the Republic of Serbia No. 35/2009) (only available in Serbian here), which governs the procedure for notifying and approval by the relevant authority of intended personal data processing;